soot-oss/soot/README.md

 [![Build Status](http://soot-build.cs.uni-paderborn.de/jenkins/buildStatus/icon?job=soot/soot-develop)](http://soot-build.cs.uni-paderborn.de/jenkins/job/soot/job/soot-develop/)

+# Using Soot?
+Let us know about it!
+We are regularly applying for funding to help us maintain Soot.
+You can help us immensely by letting us know about [**projects that use Soot**](https://github.com/Sable/soot/wiki/Users-of-Soot), both commercially or in the form of research tools.

 # Soot supports Java 9 modules now!
 Try and get involved in Soot's Java 9 bleeding edge developement.
 Check out the [Soot-j9](https://github.com/sable/soot/tree/java9) branch.